RizkiRamadhandwi/bank-api/README.md

 This application does not require any special installation.
 Make sure you have installed Go (programming language) on your computer.
 To run the application:

 1. Open a terminal or command prompt on your computer.
-2. Clone repository from GitHub using the following command: `git clone https://github.com/RizkiRamadhandwi/bank-api.git`
+2. Clone the repository from GitHub using the following command: git clone https://github.com/RizkiRamadhandwi/bank-api.git
-3. Navigate to the directory where you want to save the project code by entering `cd bank-api`.
+3. Navigate to the directory where you want to save the project code by typing cd bank-api.
+4. Run go mod tidy to install dependencies.
-4. Run the application in the terminal with the command `go run .`.
+5. Run the application in the terminal with the command go run ..

 ## Running-the-Application